 World War II changed the type of work women did.
 The departing soldiers opened new job opportunities for women.
-Many women to take jobs in defense plants and factories around the country.
-These jobs were previously thought of as men’s work, especially the aircraft industry.
+Many women took jobs in defense plants and factories around the country.
+These jobs were previously thought of as men's work, especially the aircraft industry.

 Although women now earned more money than ever before, it was still far less than men received for doing the same jobs.